IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 Lambdas
 #######

 This chapter talks about lambdas.
-You will learn:
+You will learn the following:

 #.
-What is C++ lambda expression?
+What is a C++ lambda expression?
 #.
 What are the parts of lambda?
 #.
-How to use lambda expression in C++ code?
+How can a lambda expression be used in C++ code?

 Introduction
 ************

-**C++ lambda expression** - often called a lambda - allows us to define anonymous function objects (functors) which can be used inline or passed as an argument.
-This was introduces in C=++11 as a more convenient and concise way for creating anonymous functors.
+**C++ lambda expression** — often called a lambda — allows us to define anonymous function objects (functors) which can be used inline or passed as an argument.
+This was introduced in C=++11 as a more convenient and concise way for creating anonymous functors.

-Let's take a look at the few simple lambdas examples:
+Let's take a look at a few simple lambda examples:

 .. code-block:: cpp